Hälsoresan – En smal film av stor vikt

 Hälsoresan – En smal film av stor vikt (The Health Conduct Tour - A Thin Film With Great Importance) is a Swedish comedy film, which was released to cinemas on 25 December 1999 and directed by Lasse Åberg.
+It is the fifth film in the Sällskapsresan film series.

 Synopsis

 The film is about the health resort Granhedsgården in Dalarna, Sweden, and they have a problem.
 They don't have many guests at all and something must be done.
 At the same time, Stig-Helmer is a little depressed after his Scottish girlfriend Fiona left him, and so he lives on junk food.
 His best friend Ole invites him to come along to the health resort Granhedsgården.
 Now, the craziness begins.